cehfisher/cehfisher.github.io/content/blog/aria/index.md

 In cases where the browser supports an HTML tag with an implicit role that has an ARIA equivalent, there is usually no need to also add ARIA to the element.
 However, ARIA still includes many roles, states, and properties that aren’t available in any version of HTML so these will continue to be useful for some time.

-To keep it simple for beginners, at Deque trainings we repeat the <a href="https://www.w3.org/TR/using-aria/#rule1" target="_blank">first rule of ARIA</a> created by the W3C:
+To keep it simple for beginners, at Deque trainings we repeat the <a href="https://www.w3.org/TR/using-aria/#rule1" target="_blank" rel="noopener noreferrer">first rule of ARIA</a> created by the W3C:

 <blockquote>"If you can use a native HTML element or attribute with the semantics and behavior you require already built in, instead of repurposing an element and adding an ARIA role, state or property to make it accessible, then do so."</blockquote>